 YugabyteDB supports the

-jsonb data type that makes it easy to model JSON data, which does not have a set schema and might change often.
-You can use JSONB to group less interesting and less accessed columns of a table.
+jsonb data type to model JSON data, which does not have a set schema and might change often.
+You can use JSONB to group less accessed columns of a table.
 YCQL also supports JSONB expression indexes that can be used to speed up data retrieval that would otherwise require scanning the JSON entries.

 Use JSONB columns only when necessary

 jsonbcolumns are slower to read and write compared to normal columns.
 They also take more space because they need to store keys in strings and make keeping data consistency more difficult.
 A good schema design is to keep most columns as regular columns or collections, and use

 jsonbonly for truly dynamic values.
 Don't create a

 data jsonbcolumn where you store everything; instead, use a

 dynamic_data jsonbcolumn with the others being primitive columns.

 Increment and decrement numeric types

 In YugabyteDB, YCQL extends Apache Cassandra to add increment and decrement operators for integer data types.
 Integers can be set, inserted, incremented, and decremented while

 COUNTER can only be incremented or decremented.
-YugabyteDB implements CAS(compare and swap) operations in one round trip, compared to four for Apache Cassandra.
+YugabyteDB implements CAS(compare-and-set) operations in one round trip, compared to four for Apache Cassandra.